xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 Additionally I want that that my bot update the build number and changelog, commit these changes and make a tag with the released code.
 To perform previous task we are going to run fastlane lanes from bot's triggers.

 We need to perform some task before bot can build our app, for example install correct pods versions.
+Here is where is start using fastlane to automatize these actions.
-We'll define a labe We are using [sigh]() to download provisioning profiles and copy them to the correct place.
-It is really straightforward, just setting up `Appfile` correctly and it will do the rest:
+We're going to using [sigh]() to download provisioning profiles and copy them to the correct place.
+It is really straightforward, just setting up the `Appfile` correctly and it will do the rest:

 {% highlight ruby %}
 lane :prebuild do